soraisam/goats_production/docs/readthedocs/source/existing_obs.rst

    :align: center
    :scale: 30%

-   Dedicated page for the Gemini observation ID added for a given target on GOATS  (click on the image to see an enlarged version).
+   Observation detail page for the Gemini observation ID added for a given target on GOATS  (click on the image to see an enlarged version).